-Weiher dubbed his building, a successful marriage of neo-Federal and Beaux Arts styles, the Monte Sano.
-Two stories of rusticated limestone drew from Federal residential designs with modified Gibbs surrounds at the entrance and ground floor window, and at the second floor.
+The design was a successful marriage of neo-Federal and Beaux Arts styles.
+Its two stories of rusticated limestone drew from Federal residential designs with modified Gibbs surrounds at the entrance and ground floor window, and at the second floor.
 An ornate cornice separated the two levels, carved with a unique motif of anthemonions (also borrowed from early 19th century designs) stylized into a wave crest pattern.
 The doorway was originally situated to the right.

 The upper five stories of brick were framed in brick quoins.
 The paired openings were each separated by fluted columns.
 Their neo-Federal splayed lintels conceded to Beaux Arts with scrolled keystones.
 Those gave way to French cartouches above the top floor windows.
 The building was crowned with a deeply-overhanging pressed metal cornice with florid consoles.

-The Monte Sano, like other bachelor hotels, offered maid service and a common dining room for meals.
+No doubt as a nod to his uncle's admittedly more lavish resort, he named his new building the Monte Sano.
+It, like other bachelor hotels, offered maid service and a common dining room for meals.